ArturDorfman/interview-prepper/content/guide/interview-questions.md

    * Begin by understanding the individual's career goals, interests, and current skill set.
    * This will help you tailor your mentoring approach to their specific needs.

-2. Establish Clear Objectives
+2. Establish Clear Goals
-   * Set clear, achievable objectives for the mentoring relationship.
+   * Set clear, achievable goals for the mentoring relationship.
    * This could include specific skills they want to acquire, projects they want to work on, or career milestones they aim to achieve.

 3. Regular Communication
    * Maintain open and regular communication.